Marijuana Law in Arizona

 Arizona will allow registered individuals to act as caregivers for medical marijuana patients.
-Caregivers can provide medical marijuana to up to five patients and are allowed to cultivate up to 12 plants per patient, as long as the patient lives over 25 miles away from a fees.and the caregiver does so in accordance to the State and City caregiver cultivation rules.
-Caregivers and their patients must be registered with the State and must pay the associated
+Caregivers can provide medical marijuana to up to five patients and are allowed to cultivate up to 12 plants per patient, as long as the patient lives over 25 miles away from a dispensary and the caregiver does so in accordance to the State and City caregiver cultivation rules.
+Caregivers and their patients must be registered with the State and must pay the associated fees.

 Medical Marijuana Dispensary and Cultivation Laws

 Arizona will have a total of 126 dispensaries, 1 medical marijuana dispensary for every 10 pharmacy permits in the sState.
-The Arizona Department of Health Services will begin accepting applications for dispensaries on June 1st, 2011 and it plans to have the first licenses issued by August or September.
-The 126 licenses will be picked at random in a in a lottery-style process.
+The Arizona Department of Health Services began accepting applications for dispensaries on June 1st, 2011.
+The 126 licenses were picked at random in a in a lottery-style process.
 Applicants that want to participate must submit an application along with all appropriate documentation and a non-refundable $5,000 application fee.

 Marijuana Rights for Residents and Tourists in Arizona

 Arizonans – whether medical marijuana patients or not – and tourists should know the restrictions and protections that come with the Arizona Medical Marijuana Act.
 These medical marijuana laws, much like alcohol laws, help keep citizens safer.
 Read full article: “All Arizonans’ Rights In Regards to Medical Marijuana Laws.”